 Commuter tyres are specifically designed to cope with the demands of the daily commute.
 They often have a higher volume than standard road cycling tyres to help them roll effortlessly over uneven road surfaces, as well as increased puncture protection.

 Whilst they are often slightly heavier, they usually still have a slick, or semi-slick tread pattern to help you zip through the urban jungle at a reasonable pace.

 Commuting tyre dimensions

-Most commuting and hybrid city bikes will use 700c wheels; this is the same diameter as road bicycle wheels - a size chosen because it rolls fast, and handles well.
+Most commuting and hybrid city bikes have 700c wheels.
+This is the same size as standard road bike wheels, because it rolls fast and handles well.